icdar21-mapseg/icdar21-mapseg.github.io/docs/tasks/task2.md

 # Task 2: Segment Map Content Area
-This task consist in segmenting the map content from the rest of the sheet.
+This task consists in segmenting the map content from the rest of the sheet.

 This is a rather classical document analysis task as it consist in focusing on the relevant area in order to perform a dedicated analysis.
 In our case, task 1 would be the following stage in the pipeline.